Atticus64/news/README.md

 ## [:hammer_and_wrench:] Features

 * :rocket: Support for Linux, Windows and Mac (we need a collaborator with a mac support)
+* :tv: Open youtube if resource of new is a video
 * :blue_book: Markdown like way to watch news in terminal
 * :globe_with_meridians: open browser instead of terminal
 * :mag: Search across news list